Holy Name Society

 Tabernacle--- "Little house" for the Blessed Sacrament.

-Host--- Bread which is consecrated into the Body and Blood of Christ.
+Host--- Bread which is consecrated into the Body of Christ.

 Monstrance--- Holds the consecrated Host during Adoration and Benediction.